Interpretability as Alignment: Making Internal Understanding a Design Principle: Building Governance-Ready AI: Interpretability-First Architecture

-Interpretability should be increasingly viewed not as a diagnostic afterthought, but as a central mechanism for aligning AI systems with human intent \cite{doshi2021considerations, molnar2022interpretable}.
-By exposing and intervening on internal model representations, interpretability provides the tools to understand, evaluate, and modify neural networks from the inside—turning black-box systems into transparent, controllable agents \cite{Bereska2024MechanisticIF, robertkirk2025causalinterpretability, geiger2023causal}.
+Interpretability should be viewed not only as a mechanism for aligning AI systems with human intent, but as the technical substrate enabling private governance mechanisms that complement public regulation.
+By exposing and intervening on internal representations, interpretability enables verifiable causal evidence for third-party audits, certification bodies, and risk assessment frameworks \cite{doshi2021considerations, molnar2022interpretable, robertkirk2025causalinterpretability}.